Work permits for employees in Thailand: A complete guide for employers [2024]

 What is a work permit in Thailand?

 In Thailand, a work permit is a legal document that grants foreign nationals the right to work in the country.
-The most common is the standard Thai work permit, issued by the Ministry of Labour.
+The standard Thai work permit is issued by the Ministry of Labour.
 There's also the BOI work permit for companies promoted by the Board of Investment, which comes with certain privileges such as a streamlined application process.

-For example, a global software company expanding to Bangkok might be eligible for BOI promotion if they bring in unique technology skills that the Thai government wants to promote locally.
+For example, a global software company expanding to Bangkok might be eligible for BOI promotion if it brings in unique technology skills that the Thai government wants to promote locally.

 Who needs a work permit in Thailand?